Marysville hit with angry messages after candidate in another Marysville says she wanted to make city as white ‘as possible’

 City officials were careful not to sensationalize or capitalize on the issues facing the Michigan city, said Marysville, Washington, spokeswoman Connie Mennie, who crafted the posts.

-“We tried to characterize it not as being cute or saying ‘did you hear what happened in the other Michigan?’ ” she said.
+“We tried to characterize it not as being cute or saying ‘did you hear what happened in the other Marysville?’ ” she said.
 “But if there is some confusion out there, we want people to know it’s not us.”

 Some of the confusion could be attributed to an MSN story, which featured a stock image of the Marysville, Washington, municipal court sign, including the city’s logo and municipal court address.
 The headline and story noted that the city is in Michigan, but the photo was clearly from Washington.